Fairmount Bagel: Fairmount Bagels in space

 In May 2008, Astronaut Greg Chamitoff, the nephew of the owner of the store, took products from Fairmount Bakery with him on a mission, STS-124, to the International Space Station.

 Future of wood-fired ovens

 There was concern that new environmental laws would lead to the outlawing of the wood-burning ovens that contribute to the character of the Montreal bagel.
 However, existing ovens have been grandfathered under the new legislation and are safe for now.

 Documentary about Fairmount Bagel

-Filmmakers Jonathan Keijser, from Halifax, and Daniel Beresh, from Edmonton, who spent time in Montreal pursuing musical-theatre projects, created a documentary about Fairmount Bagel, “Bagels in the Blood”.
+Filmmakers Jonathan Keijser, from Halifax, and Daniel Beresh, from Edmonton, who spent time in Montreal pursuing musical-theatre projects, created a documentary about Fairmount Bagel, "Bagels in the Blood".

+Daniel Schlafman murder-suicide

+In November 2021, Daniel Schlafman, son of owner Irwin Schlafman, brutally murdered a 25-year-old sex worker before taking his own life.
+Despite calls by a local sex worker rights organization for the tragedy to garner more attention and serve as a catalyst for change, the family made no mention of the incident in Daniel Schlafman's obituary and his memorial fund was used to plant trees in his honor.